mranisz/samsami/README.md

 The SamSAMi text indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
-- text size is limited to:
+- text size:
-    - 2GB for SamSAMi1 and SamSAMiFMHWT
+    - < 2GB for SamSAMi1 and SamSAMiFMHWT
-    - 256MB for SamSAMi2
+    - < 256MB for SamSAMi2

 ##Installation
 To download and build the library use the following commands: